MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-service-principal.md

 * The service principal password, or the X509 certificate used to create the service principal in PEM format
 * The tenant associated with the service principal, as either an `.onmicrosoft.com` domain or Azure object ID

-> [!NOTE]
+Note two important facts when working with service principals and the Azure CLI:

-> A **CERTIFICATE** must be appended to the **PRIVATE KEY** within a PEM file.
+- A **CERTIFICATE** must be appended to the **PRIVATE KEY** within a PEM file.
 For an example of a PEM file format, see [Certificate-based authentication](./create-an-azure-service-principal-azure-cli.md#certificate-based-authentication).

-> [!IMPORTANT]
->
-> If your service principal uses a certificate that is stored in Key Vault, that certificate's private key must be available without signing in to Azure.
-To retrieve the certificate for `az login`, see [Retrieve certificate from Key Vault](create-an-azure-service-principal-azure-cli.md#retrieve-certificate-from-key-vault).
+- If your service principal uses a certificate that is stored in Key Vault, that certificate's private key must be available without signing in to Azure.
+To retrieve the certificate for `az login`, see [Retrieve certificate from Key Vault](./create-an-azure-service-principal-azure-cli.md#retrieve-certificate-from-key-vault).

 ```azurecli-interactive
 az login --service-principal -u <app-id> -p <password-or-cert> --tenant <tenant>